Your Padua trip starts here! Explore historic sites, local markets, and eat the delicious Italian food. These are the most beautiful Padua sights.

 Fun thing to do: join this guided walk and have a cup of coffee at Caffè Pedrocchi.

 Duomo di Padova o Cattedrale di Santa Maria Assunta

 The Duomo di Padova (also called Cattedrale di Santa Maria Assunta) is the home of the Bishop of Padua.
 It is an old church, the foundation stone was already laid in the fourth century.
 Unfortunately, it was destroyed by an earthquake and then rebuilt in Romanesque style in the twelfth century.
-The complex consists of two buildings: the cathedral (white walls and marble floors) and to the right is a baptistery (many old frescoes can be admired here).
+The complex consists of two buildings: the cathedral (white walls and marble floors) and to the right is a baptistery where you can admire many old frescoes.

 The Duomo di Padova is located in the Piazza Duomo, which also houses the Museo Diocesano di Padova.
 A beautiful building where the bishop lived in the fifteenth century.